rscarson/lavendeux-parser2/documentation.md

 It was created for use in Lavendeux (<https://rscarson.github.io/lavendeux/>).

 Inputs are a series of expressions separated by a newline, or a `;`.
-Lines can optionally end with an @decorator to format the output as a string (see `section 3.2`)
+Expressions can optionally end with an @decorator to format the output as a string (see `section 3.2`)

 Comments are either `//`, which turns the rest of the line into a comment Or a block comment bounded by /* and */